amish-mishra/ML-Del-Rips-sleep-wake-classification/README.md

 ## Overview
-This repository demonstrates the application of Delaunay-Rips complex by classifying a patient's sleep stage as sleep/wake based on heart rate data.
+**This repository demonstrates the application of the Delaunay-Rips complex by classifying a patient's sleep stage as sleep/wake based on heart rate data.**
+The file [main.ipynb](main.ipynb) guides the user through the process of reproducing the results of our data analysis.   _Note: the whole notebook may take nearly a day to run depending on the processing power of the hardware._

 The data analysis pipeline is inspired by the work of Chung, Hu, and Wu from the paper† [A Persistent Homology Approach to Heart Rate Variability Analysis With an Application to Sleep-Wake Classification](https://www.frontiersin.org/articles/10.3389/fphys.2021.637684/full).
 With permission from those authors, the processed CGMH heart rate data used for training and validation is found in .csv files in [CGMH_preprocessed_data](CGMH_preprocessed_data).

-The file [main.ipynb](main.ipynb) guides the user through the process of reproducing the results of our data analysis.   _Note: the whole notebook may take nearly a day to run depending on the processing power of the hardware._

 **†Chung Y-M, Hu C-S, Lo Y-L and Wu H-T (2021) A Persistent Homology Approach to Heart Rate Variability Analysis With an Application to Sleep-Wake Classification.
 Front.
 Physiol.
 12:637684. doi: 10.3389/fphys.2021.637684**

 ## Installation
 Installation assumes conda is available to be used for environment creation and Python package management.
 Ensure a working copy of Anaconda (https://www.anaconda.com/) is installed.
-This repo also depends on the Delaunay-Rips algorithm(https://github.com/amish-mishra/cechmate_DR) for computing the Delaunay-Rips filtration.
+This repo also depends on the Delaunay-Rips algorithm (https://github.com/amish-mishra/cechmate_DR) for computing the Delaunay-Rips filtration.
 From the root directory of this repository type the following commands:

 ```
 conda env create -f del_rips_sleep_wake_classification_environment.yml